 The composer who gave a universe its voice, transforming video game scores from background noise into sweeping, emotional epics.

-Before Martin O'Donnell, video game music was often an afterthought.
-He changed that.
-A Chicago-born jingle writer with a knack for melody, O'Donnell was hired by a small studio called Bungie and tasked with giving sound to their worlds.
-His work on the 'Myth' series showed promise, but it was 'Halo: Combat Evolved' that became a big bang.
-The Gregorian chants, the driving strings, the iconic theme—it wasn't just music; it was the personality of a galactic war.
-O'Donnell, often collaborating with Michael Salvatori, built audio landscapes that felt as vast and lonely as the rings of Installation 04, then filled them with thunderous orchestral combat.
-He defined the sonic identity of a franchise for over a decade, proving that a game's score could be as memorable and moving as any film's.
+Martin O'Donnell gave sound to Bungie's worlds, changing video game music from an afterthought into a defining art.
+The Chicago-born jingle writer was hired by the small studio and tasked with scoring their titles.
+His work on the 'Myth' series showed promise, but 'Halo: Combat Evolved' became a big bang.
+The Gregorian chants, the driving strings, the theme—it was the personality of a galactic war.
+Collaborating often with Michael Salvatori, O'Donnell built audio landscapes as vast and lonely as the rings of Installation 04, then filled them with thunderous orchestral combat.
+He defined the sonic identity of a franchise for over a decade.

 1946–1964